 The Reserve Bank of Australia (RBA) began using polymer currency in 2001; citing counterfeit difficulty and safer for the environment.

 The Royal Canadian Mint (RCM) has announced that they will stop printing pennies.
-The RCM have unveiled a digital RFID-chip based currency that can be loaded up, stored and spent in-store and online.
+The RCM has unveiled a digital RFID-chip based currency that can be loaded up, stored and spent in-store and online.

 The RCM calls this currency MintChip; which will be a virtual payment method accessible through microchips, microSD cards and USB sticks.